particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="System.assetsHandled"}}

+Marks the assets as having been handled so that the assets handler you registered using `onAssetOta` will not be called on next boot.

-In your handleAssets function, upon completion you will typically call the `System.assetsHandled()` method.
-This will release the temporary storage used by the asset bundle.
-Once you've handled the assets your asset handler function will not be called again until a new user binary and asset bundle is flashed to the device.
+Once the asset handler function sucessfully processes all assets, you will typically call the `System.assetsHandled()` method.

+Once you've marked the assets as handled, your asset handler function will not be called again until new assets are flashed to the device.

 ```cpp
 // PROTOTYPE